marklauter/TelloAPI-SDK-2.0/README.md

+Update 13 MAY 2024: Support for V3 of the Tello API is in progress: https://github.com/marklauter/tello.io

+Update 05 MAR 2024 Well, starting work on Tello again never happened, but I've been thinking about this project now that 5 years have passed.
+Maybe I'll rip it up and rehash as a dotnet 8 project this year.

 Update 09 NOV 2019: I got side tracked by life events.
 Closed my consulting company after 18 years and started a new job.
 I'm settled in and should be able to start work again next weekend.

-Update 05 MAR 2024 Well, starting work on Tello again never happened, but I've been thinking about this project now that 5 years have passed.
-Maybe I'll rip it up and rehash as a dotnet 8 project this year.

 # Tello API for SDK 2.0 in C#
 The project includes a flight controller, Tello emulator, UDP messenger, script builder, and two console samples.